arjunravi26/appointment-booking/README.md

 # Appointment Booking
-A website for taking appoinment through online
+A website for taking appoinment through online.